qaqaqaqaowh/Stuff/ver2/README.md

 Write only one React Native app, and it can then be 'translated' into both Android and iOS apps, so you don't have to write both!

-React Native is structurally similar with React.
+React Native is structurally similar to React.
 So you would only have to learn the nuances of React Native!

 ---